 A scenario with failed future improvements in climate policy, reaching a temperature increase in excess of 4°C (relative to pre-industrial levels) by 2100 assuming no transition and a continuation of current policy trends.
-Physical climate risk is high under this scenario, with climate impacts for these emissions reflecting the riskier (high) end of current estimates.
+Physical climate change risk is high under this scenario, with climate impacts for these emissions reflecting the riskier (higher) end of the current estimates.